Medically Reviewed by Dr. Majid Tanveer, DVM

 5. Ingesting an Animal Carrying Worms (Like Mice)

-Dogs can inadvertently intake worms when hunting and consuming wild creatures such as mice.
+Dogs can inadvertently intake worms when hunting and consuming wild creatures like mice.
 Exposure to the environment’s microbes intensifies this danger since these animals may host parasites.

 Consequently, ingesting them causes a heightened risk of acquiring an infection related to their laborious activities.